dmarx/obsidian_vault/Ergodic Theory.md

 Ergodic theory is a branch of mathematics that studies dynamical systems with an invariant measure and related problems.
-It lies at the intersection of several areas of mathematics, including [[measure theory]], [[probability theory]], and [[statistical mechanics]], and has profound implications in fields as diverse as number theory, quantum mechanics, and [[information theory]].
+It lies at the intersection of several areas of mathematics, including [[measure theory]], [[probability theory]], and [[statistical mechanics]], and has profound implications in fields as diverse as number theory, quantum mechanics, and [[Information Theory]].
 The core idea of ergodic theory is to understand the long-term behavior of a dynamical system by analyzing its trajectories and invariant measures.

 ### [[Dynamical Systems]] and [[Invariant Measure]]